stcarrez/ada-enet/README.md

 [![License](http://img.shields.io/badge/license-APACHE2-blue.svg)](LICENSE)

 This library is a small network stack that implements ARP, IPv4, UDP, DNS and DHCP protocols on top of an Ethernet driver.
-It can be compiled for a STM32F746 board to provide IPv4 network access to your project.
+It can be compiled for a STM32F746 or a STM32F769 board to provide IPv4 network access to your project.
 This library is used by the EtherScope project to read network packets and analyze the traffic (See https://github.com/stcarrez/etherscope).
 The following protocols are supported: